Botox for Migraines Treatment London | Botox Clinic Harley street

 How many Botox shots are typically needed to treat chronic migraine headaches?

 There are up to 31 possible injection sites in the upper face, temples, neck, and shoulders.
-Experience of the clinician is important to be able to decide which trigger points need to be included thereby lowering the dose and cost.
-Botox works to prevent headaches and chronic migraine with different doses than on and off.
+The clinician’s experience is crucial in determining which trigger points to include, thereby reducing the dose and cost.

 Why visit a cosmetic doctor for migraines?

-Cosmetic doctors have long used botox for medical conditions such as bruxism (teeth clenching) and excessive sweating.
-Our physicians are experts at injecting botox with good cosmetic results, as the muscles we inject the substance into are also responsible for controlling facial expressions.
-Also, the costs tend to be less at cosmetic clinics due to their constant use of botox.
+Our physicians at CosmeDocs are experts at injecting Botox with good cosmetic results, as the muscles we inject the substance into are also responsible for controlling facial expressions.

-Given that there are other treatments available to people affected by migraine headaches, we recommend our patients to talk to their physicians before making the decision to use botox for headaches or migraines.
+Given that there are other treatments available to people affected by migraine headaches, we recommend our patients to talk to their physicians before making the decision to use Botox for headaches or migraines.

-Are you a medical practitioner wishing to learn to perform botox for migraines treatment?
+Are you a medical practitioner wishing to learn to perform Botox for migraines treatment?
 Click Here

 Does Botox injection cause pain or discomfort?